Princeton-Cabernet/SmartCookie/README.md

    	* Run the `./switch_assist_compile.sh` script to compile the program (_instead_ of `./switchagent_compile.sh`).
 Note this step only needs to be done once, unless there are changes made to the program.
    	* Once the compilation is complete, run `./switch_assist_load.sh` to load the `synflood_assist.p4` program onto the switch (_instead_ of `./switchagent_load.sh`).
    	* Follow the remainder of the steps in `3.1` (e.g., initializing ports).
-* For XDP-HSH, we also need to bring up benchmark defense code on the server:
+* For just XDP-HSH, we also need to bring up benchmark defense code on the server:
 	* SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/ebpf/benchmark`.
    	* Run `sudo python3 xdp_cookie_load.py enp3s0f1 3` to launch the XDP cookie defense.
 (The final argument specifies the IFINDEX which is associated with the interface, and can be found with `ip a`.)
+* For both XDP-HSH and K-SH, launch an `http` server on the `jc6` server that will be ready to accept connection requests from incoming SYN packets:
+	* SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/experiments`.
+   	* Run `go run http_server.go`, which will launch an HTTP server that listens for connections on port 8090.
-* For both XDP-HSH and K-SH, load measurement scripts on the `jc6` server that will track its Rx and Tx rates:
+* Finally, for both XDP-HSH and K-SH, load measurement scripts on the `jc6` server that will track its Rx and Tx rates:
 	* Open two new terminals.
 In each terminal, SSH into the server with `ssh jc6` and `cd SmartCookie-Artifact/experiments/measurements`.
    	  	* 1) `./rx_pps.sh` to capture a continous Rx packet count
 	 	* 2) `./tx_pps.sh` to capture a continous Tx packet count

 **Attack Preparation for both Experiment 1C and 1D:**
-* In one additional terminal, SSH into JUST the `jc4` attack machine: `ssh jc4` (we only need one attack machine for these benchmarks, as they are easily overwhelmed by lower attack rates). `DPDK` and `pktgen-DPDK` are already configured for you.
+* In one additional terminal, SSH into JUST the `opti1` attack machine: `ssh opti1` (_we only need one attack machine for these benchmarks, as they are easily overwhelmed by lower attack rates_). `DPDK` and `pktgen-DPDK` are already configured for you.
-* In the `jc4` terminal, `cd /home/shared/pktgen-dpdk` and launch pktgen with `sudo -E tools/run.py testbed`.
+* In the `opti1` terminal, `cd /home/shared/pktgen-dpdk` and launch pktgen with `sudo -E tools/run.py testbed`.

 **Attack Execution for both Experiment 1C and 1D:**
 * From within the `Pktgen:/>` console, launch the attack against the `jc6` server, using the following commands (**NOTE:** we are generating spoofed UDP packets here, which the `synflood_assist.p4` program on the switch converts to properly formed SYN packets before sending to the server, as generating properly formed SYN packets was less convenient to do directly using `pktgen`).
 * On attack server `opti1`, copy-paste the following comands:
 ```
 	set 0 type ipv4
 	set 0 count 0
 	set 0 burst 10000
 	set 0 rate 0.01